Tibetan Buddhism: Institutions and clergy

+Tibetan teachers, including the Dalai Lamas, occasionally consult oracles for advice.

 Women in Tibetan Buddhism

 Women in Tibetan society, though still unequal, tended to have a relatively greater autonomy and power than in surrounding societies.
 This might be because of the smaller household sizes and low population density in Tibet.
 Women traditionally took many roles in Tibetan Buddhism, from lay supporters, to monastics, lamas and tantric practitioners.

 There is evidence for the importance of female practitioners in Indian Tantric Buddhism and pre-modern Tibetan Buddhism.
 At least one major lineage of tantric teachings, the Shangpa Kagyu, traces itself to Indian female teachers and there have been a series of important female Tibetan teachers, such as Yeshe Tsogyal and Machig Labdrön.
 It seems that even though it might have been more difficult for women to become serious tantric yoginis, it was still possible for them to find lamas that would teach them high tantric practices.

 Some Tibetan women become lamas by being born in one of the hereditary lama families such as Mindrolling Jetsün Khandro Rinpoche and Sakya Jetsün Kushok Chimey Luding.
 There have also been cases of influential female lamas who were also tertöns, such as Sera Khandro, Tare Lhamo and Ayu Khandro.

 Some of these figures were also tantric consorts (sangyum, kandroma) with male lamas, and thus took part in the sexual practices associated with the highest levels of tantric practice.